Engine Protection Features

 Engine Protection features

-When pushing an engine beyond stock limits, even a small fault can quickly cascade into major damage.
-At Link, we believe that prevention is just as critical as performance.
-That’s why our ECUs and accessories are designed with robust protection features to intervene before things go wrong.
+When you’re pushing an engine to its limits, even a minor issue can snowball into major damage.
+At Link, we believe that prevention is just as critical as performance — that’s why every ECU and accessory we build is designed with robust protection features that step in before things go wrong.

-Below is an expanded overview of standard and advanced protection features, with explanations of how each contributes to engine longevity and peace of mind.
+Below you’ll find an overview of our standard and advanced protection features, along with how each one helps extend engine life and keep your build safe.

 Core Protection Systems